Augmented Index and Quantum Streaming Algorithms for DYCK(2): Preliminaries

 Thus, the quantum information cost trade-off we show for safe protocols holds for arbitrary protocols as well.

-We use another result due to Lauri\`ere and Touchette~\cite{LauriereT16}.
-The result states that the total gain in (conditional) information by a party over all the messages is precisely the net (conditional) information gain in the protocol.
+We use another result due to Lauri\`ere and Touchette~\cite{LT17-information-flow,LT17-information-flow-arxiv}.
+The result states that the total gain in (conditional) information by a party over all the messages is precisely the net (conditional) information gain at the end of the protocol.
 It allows us to keep track of the flow of information during interactive quantum protocols.
 For completeness, a proof is provided in Appendix~\ref{app-ifl}. \begin{lemma}[Information Flow Lemma] Given a protocol $\Pi$, an input state $\rho$ with purifying register $R$ with arbitrary decompositions $R = R_a^\rA R_b^\rA R_c^\rA = R_a^\rB R_b^\rB R_c^\rB$, the following hold:

 \end{lemma}